-- Have you been stuck in demotivation right now?
+- Are you stuck in demotivation right now?

-About the Author: Cath co-founded the Creative Grief Coaching Certification program, where she and Kara Jones train social workers, therapists, life coaches and nurses to use conversational creativity and art-making to support bereaved people to live wholeheartedly after loss.
-Cath has also authored the Remembering For Good Grief Workbook and numerous grief articles at RememberingForGood.com.
+About the Author: Cath co-founded the Creative Grief Coaching Certification program, where she and Kara Jones train social workers, therapists, life coaches, and nurses to use conversational creativity and art-making to support bereaved people in living wholeheartedly after loss.
+Cath has also written the Remembering For Good Grief Workbook and numerous grief articles at RememberingForGood.com.